SeldonIO/seldonio.github.com/movie-recommender-demo.md

 There are no user attributes so the user csv file just has user ids taken from the Movielens dataset.

-We can now run the generic scripts provided in the seldon-tools container to populate the database as well as create a historicla actions JSON file from the Movielens ratings we can use in training the  user activity based models.
+We can now run the generic scripts provided in the seldon-tools container to populate the database as well as create a historical actions JSON file from the Movielens ratings we can use in training the  user activity based models.

 ### Matrix Factorization Model
 The model uses the actions (ratings history) of the users.
 We use the following settings which we place within Consul: